 First dates are always nerve wrecking.
 A little excitement mixed with a little nervousness, mixed with a little, “do I have spinach in my teeth?
 Also, will this affect the rest of my life”.
 Good times, really.

-My first date with Andrew was no different.
+My first date with my husband, Andrew, was no different.
 We met an Italian restaurant and sat at a table by the window.
 Honestly, I hadn’t been out on a proper date in a long time.
 I had hung out with or been “talking to” a couple of guys in the meantime – but no one was banging down my door to ask me on a real-life date.
 I wasn’t super sure what to expect, but something along the lines of small talk and random conversation.
 We’d known each other for quite some time already, so I wondered if we’d get deep about our childhood, would we discuss favorite movies?, favorite colors?

 I was in for a bit of a surprise.
 A quite unconventional one….